"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 After proper training by a qualified healthcare professional in subcutaneous injection technique, a patient may self inject with CIMZIA using the Prefilled Syringe if a healthcare provider determines that it is appropriate.
 A patient's ability to administer CIMZIA subcutaneous injections should be checked to ensure correct administration.
 Suitable sites for injection include the thigh or abdomen.
 CIMZIA should be injected when the liquid is at room temperature.

-Full injection instructions are provided in the Patient Instructions for Use for the Prefilled Syringe, packaged in each CIMZIA Prefilled Syringe kit
+Full injection instructions are provided in the Instructions for Use booklet for the Prefilled Syringe, packaged in each CIMZIA Prefilled Syringe kit.